mivp/tessterrain/README.md

 import tessterrain

 tt = tessterrain.initialize()
-tt.initTerrain("path/to/inifile.ini")
+tt.addTerrain("path/to/inifile1.ini")
+tt.addTerrain("path/to/inifile2.ini")
 ```

 Functions which can be used in python script:
 ```
-moveTo(x, y, z): move terrain to a position nextDisplayMode(): change display mode
+moveTo(index, x, y, z): move a specific terrain (specified by terrain index) to a position nextDisplayMode(): change display mode displayInfo(): display information of terrains
 ```

 ## Standalone app